 Given the high price of the first three sharpening system options we thought it made sense to include a more budget conscious option.
 The Tri-Angle Sharpmaker from Spyderco is just that.

-While this unit isn't as easy to use as the other systems we've covered, it still offers excellent results at a significantly lower price.
+While this sharpener isn't as easy to use as the other systems we've covered, it still offers excellent results at a significantly lower price.
 The Spyderco unit is set on a flat surface and the knife blade is dragged along each of the stones.
 Once the motion is mastered you can quickly create a very sharp edge in very little time.

 Advantages of Sharpening Systems Over Electric Models